-- Strong Customer Authentication with 3D Secure 2.0
+- Strong Customer Authentication (SCA)

 - Out of scope transactions

 - Transfer of liability in case of fraud

 The majority of payment fraud exists online, particularly on payments made by credit card.

 The goal of the payment ecosystem as a whole is to effectively protect merchant activity while providing a seamless payment experience for consumers.
 In other words, maximizing the conversion rate while limiting fraud.

 The challenge facing merchants is to find the right balance between fraud prevention and optimizing the user experience.

 With this in mind, the second version of the Payment Services Directive (PSD2) - which is coming into effect since September 2019 - aims (among other things) to achieve this dual objective.

 In this context, all card transactions must undergo strong customer authentication.

 Strong Customer Authentication (SCA) requires at least two of these three factors to be satisfied: